 The position is funded by the Irish Marine Institute through the Cullen Fellowship Programme.
 The candidate will be co-supervised by Dr Stephen Nash (University of Galway) and Dr Tomasz Dabrowski (Marine Institute).

 This PhD will focus primarily on the development of a machine learning-based ocean forecast model for Irish waters and benchmark its performance against Marine Institute’s current dynamic ocean forecast model.
-The candidate’s duties will therefore include identification of appropriate machine learning algorithms, preparation of training and testing datasets, training, testing and optimisation of machine learning models and benchmarking of model performance.
+The candidate’s duties will therefore include:

-The candidate is expected to have a great ability of self-learning, very good teamwork skills and to be self-motivated.
-The candidate should have great interest in computational modelling and computer programming as well as a good background in machine learning.
+The candidate is expected to have a great ability for self-learning, very good teamwork skills, and to be self-motivated.
+The candidate should have a great interest in computational modelling and computer programming as well as a good background in machine learning.
 An interest in ocean modelling is also desirable.
 The candidate will be part of the Marine Modelling Group at University of Galway and will also work closely with staff from the ocean modelling unit in Marine Institute.

 Some specific requirements include:

-1. Knowledge of computer programming (using languages such as C++, Python, etc.)
+* Knowledge of computer programming (using such as C++, Python, etc.)

-2. Knowledge of, and ideally experience working with, machine learning models
+* Knowledge of, and ideally experience working with, machine learning models.

-3. Knowledge of (and ideally experience with) computational modelling for oceanographic or fluid dynamics problems
+* Knowledge of (and ideally experience with) computational modelling for oceanographic or fluid dynamics problems.

 Contact Name: Dr Stephen Nash